ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ### Account Key Roll-over

-A client may wish to change the public key that is associated with a registration in order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.
+A client may wish to change the public key that is associated with a account in order to recover from a key compromise or proactively mitigate the impact of an unnoticed key compromise.

 To change the key associated with an account, the client first constructs a key-change object describing the change that it would like the server to make: